vikiru/CodeSmell/README.md

 ## Build and Run Instructions

-0.)
-Ensure the relevant enviornment variables are set.
+0. Ensure the relevant enviornment variables are set:

 `export JAVA_HOME=/usr/lib/jvm/default-java/`

+`MAVEN_HOME`

+1. Run the following commands to clean and repackage the project:

+`mvn clean`

-1.)
-Run `mvn clean` followed by `mvn package`
+`mvn package`

-2.)
-Build the project files with Maven:
+2. Build the project files with Maven:

 `mvn install`

-3.)
-In order to execute the main program:
+3. In order to execute the main program via the terminal, run the following:

 `mvn clean javafx:run`